libsdl-org/sdl12-compat/README.md

   Advertise the application as supporting high-DPI displays.
 Enabling this will usually result in sharper graphics, but on some applications text and other elements may become very small.

+- SDL12COMPAT_SYNC_TO_VBLANK:
+  Force the application to sync (or not sync) to the vertical blanking interval (VSync).
+When enabled, this will cap the application's framerate to the screen's refresh rate (and may resolve issues with screen tearing).

 - SDL12COMPAT_USE_KEYBOARD_LAYOUT:
   Make all keyboard input take the current keyboard layout into account.